A Lexicon of Light Bulbs: An Electrician's Guide to Terminology

 What is the most efficient bulb?

-This depends on how often you use the light and the type of bulb.
-Incandescent bulbs typically last for around 1,000 hours, whereas LED bulbs can last for up to 25,000 hours.
-It is recommended to replace bulbs every couple of years to maintain the best lighting quality.
-If you notice that your bulbs are flickering or not quite as brilliant as they used to be this is a sign that they may need to be replaced.
+It’s based on the frequency you utilize the light and the type of bulb.
+Incandescent bulbs usually last around 1,000 hours, whereas LED bulbs last up to 25,000 hours.
+It is recommended to replace bulbs every two years or so to maintain the best lighting quality.
+If you find that your bulbs are blinking or not as bright as they once were this is a sign that they might need to be replaced.

-Alongside these frequently asked concerns, our team is available at Local Electrician Frankston is always available to answer any concerns you might have regarding lighting or assist you in choosing the right lighting fixtures to fit your space.
-We offer a variety of lighting options to choose from that include chandeliers, LED bulbs sconces and more.
+Alongside these frequently asked questions, our staff of experts at Local Electrician Frankston is always available to answer any other questions you have about lighting or help you select the best fixture for the space you live in.
+There is a broad selection of lighting options to pick from which include chandeliers, LED bulbs, sconces and more.

-If you’re looking to improve your lighting fixtures replace them, or simply need help choosing the best bulbs that will fit in your space, we’re here to assist.
-Contact us now to set up an appointment for a repair or consultation at 1300 933 820, and let us assist you in making the most of the lighting in your home.
+If you’re looking to update your lighting fixtures replace them, or simply need help in choosing the right bulb for your home, we’re there to help.
+Contact us today to schedule a consultation or repair at 1300 933 820, and let us help you make the best use of your lighting.